Don't ask, just run.

 - Wonder Woman:

 - What Dr. Psycho lacks in height, he makes up for in depravity.
-A psychotic dwarf who bears a grudge against nearly everyone, Psycho is a violent misogynist, serial killer, cannibal and rapist, and he combines this with incredibly potent Psychic Powers that include More than Mind Control and some minor Reality Warper traits (his classical "create and shape ectoplasm" abilities).
+A psychotic dwarf who bears a grudge against nearly everyone, Psycho is a violent misogynist, Serial Killer, cannibal and rapist, and he combines this with incredibly potent Psychic Powers that include More Than Mind Control and some minor Reality Warper traits (his classical "create and shape ectoplasm" abilities).
 His crimes are myriad, but one that truly cements his classication as a Complete Monster is this: he once used his psychic powers to take control of dozens of innocents, promptly forcing them to engage in cannibalism of each other.
 Not only did this turn him on, he decided to force the victims he was controlling to experience his sexual pleasure as if it were their own.
 Eventually, he grew bored and let the survivors go free, condemning them to associate those traumatic memories with arousal and to suffer with it forever-more.
 Dr. Psycho gleefully participates in such atrocities and remembers them with the relish a normal human being would associate with savoring delicious food.

 - Doctor Poison II has only had a few appearances, but has made up for that with the sheer ugliness of the crimes she commits.
 The granddaughter of a Japanese war criminal, she has continued her grandmother's research, creating new toxins and diseases with which to infect the world.
 Kidnapping a man named Richard Agoras, Doctor Poison subjected him to lengthy torture and experimentation, ultimately using the Pandora Virus to mutate him into a hideous monster, and unleashing him on Wonder Woman.
 When captured following this incident, Doctor Poison unleashed the Pandora Virus into the atmosphere, endangering millions of lives.
 Escaping custody, Poison joined Queen Clea's new Villainy Incorporated, and helped to overrun the nation of Skartaris, requesting that any prisoners they took be turned over to her for further use in her experiments.
 Obsessed with producing the perfect toxic agents and little else, and making her appearance as horrible as possible in order to maximise fear in her victims, Doctor Poison is as bad as a Mad Scientist can get.

-- William "Billy" Hayes, better known as Harm from the initially light-hearted comic series Young Justice was a teenage supervillain who was also a complete sociopath.
+- Young Justice: William "Billy" Hayes, better known as Harm from this initially light-hearted comic series, was a teenage supervillain who was also a complete Sociopath.
 Adopted by loving parents, Harm initially terrified his adoptive younger sister Greta and her fears were proven right when Harm murdered her in her bathtub to seal a demonic pact and give himself super powers.
 His goal was to become the world's greatest murderer and he decided to hunt down and destroy all the kid heroes before moving on to the big leagues.
 He captured Red Tornado and reprogrammed him as a suicide bomber against Pope John Paul II to make a name for himself in the supervillain community.
 When his father, realizing what he was, killed Harm with a gunshot to the back, Harm's spirit later returned.
 He possessed his father and used his body to enact more evil deeds, none more enjoyable to him than screwing with Greta, now the ghostly heroine Secret, by making her think her father never truly loved her.
 When defeated, Harm, for sheer spite, forced his father to throw himself into one of the fire-pits of Apokolips while Harm possessed him to kill them both.

 - The Joker in the storyline Death Of The Family is as monstrous as ever.
 Starting by attacking the Gotham City Police Department to retrieve the face he had cut off, he murders nineteen police officers and threatens to kill Mayor Hady, but instead kills Hady's police guards.
 Reenacting old crimes, the Joker attempts to poison Commissioner Gordon and blows up the Gotham reservoir.
 The Joker hunts down the whole Bat-Family, trapping them in the Batcave and leaving them soaked in gasoline while he forces Batman to watch.
 He attempts to set them ablaze before Batman stops him, but leaves a contingency: his special Joker gas to force them to kill one another if not for their Heroic Willpower.
 The Joker here shows how terrifying he can be when he decides to cut loose and is defined by his twisted obsession with and desire to hurt Batman.